PNGoose/MyHyprland/README.md

 * Hyprland is a dynamic window manager use wayland
 * You can read docs here: https://hyprland.org/

+## How to use config?
+Just put config file to /home/[name]/.config/hypr

 ## To basic work you need:
 * swww, waypaper - wallpapers
 * wofi - app launcher
 * kitty - terminal app
+* chromium - internet browser

 ---
 ## What can you use: